MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli.md

 It can be used on macOS, Linux, and Windows.
 For information about the latest release, see the [release notes](release-notes-azure-cli.md).

+> If you need the previous version of the Azure CLI, here's how to [install Azure 1.0](/azure/cli-install-nodejs).

 ## macOS

 Install Azure CLI 2.0 with one `curl` command.